Eduardo Paes, Mayor of Rio de Janeiro, after the city's win of the 2016 Olympics

 In the October 2012 municipal elections, Paes was comfortably re-elected in the first round, defeating his nearest rival Marcelo Freixo of the left-wing P-SOL (Socialism and Freedom Party) 64 per cent to 28 per cent, after which he promised to "work hard and treat the citizens with a lot of respect".
 Paes was one of the first to acknowledge the contribution of Brazilian architect Oscar Niemeyer and his alignment of social values alongside his modernist creations, by declaring three days of official mourning on his death aged 104 in December 2012.
 Since the mayor's re-election however, doubts have surfaced in some quarters over the social impact of Paes' games-led infrastructure projects, most notably in favelas which will be razed to make way for Olympics facilities.
-Paes will be term-limited out of office after the games are staged in 2016, but it will be some years after that before it is known whether or not his policies merely appealed to the kind of foreign urbanists who catch TED Talks, while leading to increased social segregation, as his domestic critics argue.
+These local tensions continue to spill over, for instance the mayor's somewhat un-civic conduct in May 2013, when he allegedly assaulted a vocal critic harassing him and his wife in a city restaurant.
+Then, of course, the protests and disorder which followed throughout the so-called 'Brazil Spring' of anti-poverty and corruption unrest during the summer.
+Paes will be term-limited out of office after the games are staged in 2016, but it will be some years before it is known whether or not his policies merely appealed to the kind of foreign urbanists who catch TED Talks, while leading to increased social segregation, as his domestic critics argue.

 Rio’s Joao Havelange stadium where the 2016 Olympic athletic events will be held